20 Feb BLISTERS: TIPS & TRICKS FROM A PODIATRIST HIKER

 Shoes: Most shoes require some level of breaking.
 Leather shoes in particular can be quite stiff when you first put them on and take some time to stretch and mould evenly.
 In saying this, if your shoes are far too small or big, not laced correctly or not wide enough, this may cause a blister or corn.
 Get fitted by a professional.

-Anti-Blister Balm: No I am not talking about Vaseline or Paw-Paw ointment, this stuff is the cats pyjama’s!
+Anti-Blister Balm: No I am not talking about Vaseline or Paw-Paw ointment, this stuff is the cat’s pyjamas!
 Protect your feet and toes against rubbing and chafing with a dry, invisible, non-greasy barrier.
 Apply before you put on your shoes straight from the no-mess stick applicator.
-This stuff wont ruin your shoes or socks and has Vit A and C infused into the balm to restore dry or chapped skin while your at it.
-It is petroleum, lanolin and mineral oil free so it keeps your pores clog free allowing your sweat to escape and skin breathe.
-It is allergen free, plant derived, vegan approved and child safe.
+This stuff won’t ruin your shoes or socks and has Vit A and C infused into the balm to restore dry or chapped skin while you are at it.
+It is petroleum, lanolin and mineral oil free so it keeps your pores clogged free allowing your sweat to escape and your skin to breathe.
+It is allergen-free, plant-derived, vegan approved and child safe.
 The number 1 product on the market in our opinion.
 Tried and tested by me in sports shoes, hiking boots and new high heels!

 We are here to answer all your questions as well as assess your feet and shoes before your big event.

-You can book an appointment on our website or call 5479 1211 and remember we are open the first Saturday the month now as well as outside of office hours on special request.
+You can book an appointment on our website or call 5479 1211 remember we are open the first Saturday of the month now as well as outside of office hours on special requests.